How to shake-off a bad day.

 This may include journaling about it when you get home at the end of the day, or talking it over on the phone with a supportive loved one.
 You can even go for a walk or run outside, and mull it over then.

-Wether you talk it over with a friend, family member, or even a pet, it’s important to articulate how you are feeling and work though the issue.
+Whether you talk it over with a friend, family member, or even a pet, it’s important to articulate how you are feeling and work though the issue.
 If you want a good read on the benefits of pet therapy, this is a good one!

 Putting words to your feelings is helpful, and discussing it out loud (even just talking to yourself), can help you process and put things into perspective.
+Check out these journal prompts to help sort out thoughts and feelings.

-When you have thoroughly worked out the situation in your mind, see if you can take it one step further and put yourself in the other persons shoes.
 One idea for doing this, is to place two chairs facing each other, and role play the scenario from each chair.
 Physically getting up and moving to the other chair, and taking on the other perspective during the conversation or scenario can be very helpful.

-Things to consider: If a patient was rude to you, were they in a stressful situation?
+If a patient was rude to you, were they in a stressful situation?
 Did they just receive news regarding a diagnosis or that their procedure was cancelled?
 Had they just been given distressing news that they took out on you?
 Are they alone or feeling unsupported?
 Try to think through their side of the interaction.
 (You may have no idea what precipitated it, but this can help provide an alternate explanation or reason).

 If it was a co-worker, were they feeling overburdened?
 Is there something going on at home?
 (You may not know the answers to these questions, but trying to think through why they lost their temper can be helpful.)